 The World Affairs Council of San Antonio was created in July 1982 to educate the public on issues related to foreign policy that have a direct impact on their lives.
 The council promotes public understanding of world affairs and the United States foreign policy and ensures that citizens and future leaders participate in a global community.
 Every year, the council holds lecture series, receptions, discussion groups, educational outreach programs, and provides language translators / interpreters to represent 17 languages.

 The International Trade Center helps businesses with high-value trade consulting services, market research and training programs that promote their growth and stability in Texas.
 Through the years, the center has delivered technical know-how and support to hundreds of Texas companies entering new markets.
-In 2010 alone, the center helped generate over $181 million in international sales, and offered 5,704 consulting hours to 1,452 businesses.
+In 2014 alone, the center helped generate over $490 million in global sales, and offered 9,454 hours of advising and market research assistance to 413 small business clients in Texas.
 It is the only source of comprehensive trade consulting and market research in the State of Texas and its services are available at no cost.